Categoricity and multidimensional diagrams: Preliminaries and semilattices

 \section{Preliminaries and semilattices}

 Our notation is standard, and essentially follows \cite{shelahaecbook} and \cite{aec-stable-aleph0-v5-toappear}.
-For a structure $M$, we write $|M|$ for its universe and $\|M\|$ for its cardinality.
-We imitate this convention for ordered classes (see Definition \ref{ac-def} and Notation \ref{ac-notation}): $\K$ will denote a pair $(K, \lea)$ , where $K$ is a class of structures and $\lea$ is a partial order on $K$.
-We will sometimes write $|\K|$ for $K$, but may identify $\K$ and $K$ when there is no danger of confusion.
+While we may repeat some of these conventions elsewhere in the paper but it does not hurt to emphasize them here: for a structure $M,$ we write $\vert M \vert$ for its universe and $\Vert M \Vert$ for its cardinality.
+We imitate this convention for $\mathfrak{K}$ (see Definition \ref{ac-def} and Notation \ref{ac-notation}): $\K$\myindex{$\K$} will denote a pair $(K, \lea)$\myindex{$\lea$}, where $K$ is a class of structures and $\lea$ is a partial order on $K$.
+We will sometimes write $|\K|$\myindex{$\barsign \K \barsign$} for $K$, but may identify $\K$ and $K$ when there is no danger of confusion.
+The following set-theoretic function is sometimes useful: